antonioduran/blockchainDeveloper-udacity-nanodegree/Project_5/Blockchain-Capstone-master/README.md

 ## Deploying to rinkeby test network
-Before executing the following script, on the section of `migrations` folder, then open `2_deploy_contract.js`
+Before executing the following script, please try to go to the section of `migrations` folder, then open `2_deploy_contract.js`

 ```